Lal Bahadur Shastri Marg

-Lal Bahadur Shastri Marg, commonly known by its abbreviation LBS Marg, is a 21 km long, major arterial road connecting the neighbouring city of Thane with Sion in Mumbai.
+Lal Bahadur Shastri Marg, commonly known by its abbreviation LBS Marg, is a 21 km long, major arterial road in Suburban Mumbai connecting to the neighbouring city of Thane.
 It passes through the heavily populated areas of the Eastern Suburbs in Mumbai and is heavily congested.
 Approximately, 3 lakh vehicles, use this road daily.
 The road is named after Lal Bahadur Shastri, the second Prime Minister of India.

 Route description

-LBS Marg begins at Thane, extending from the Old Agra Road and the Ghodbunder Road.
+LBS Marg begins at Sion and passes through all the eastern suburbs, from Kurla to Mulund.
+It was previously known as the Old Agra Road since it connected the city to Agra.
 It intersects the Eastern Express Highway (EEH) at Marathon Chowk.
 When travelling between Mumbai and Thane, commuters have to pay a toll.
 The toll gate (called the naaka in Marathi) is called Teen Hath Naaka.
-LBS Marg then passes through all the eastern suburbs, from Mulund till Sion, where it joins with the EEH near the Sion Flyover.
 Both LBS Marg and the EEH pass through Thane and the Eastern Suburbs, but they pass to the west and east of the Central Line respectively.
 LBS Marg has only 4 lanes.
 However, only 2 lanes are in use now due to ongoing metro work.
 It passes through residential and commercial areas, making it more congested and encroached upon.
 On the other hand, EEH is wide, well-maintained, and smooth.
 It goes through an uninhabited area, where development is prohibited.

-LBS Marg also offers connectivity to the Western Suburbs when it intersects the Andheri – Ghatkopar Link Road and the JVLR.
+Major intersections on LBS Marg include those with the Santacruz-Chembur Link Road (SCLR) at Kurla Depot, the Andheri – Ghatkopar Link Road at Ghatkopar, and the Jogeshwari – Vikhroli Link Road (JVLR) which offer connectivity to the Western Suburbs.
 The road also intersects the BKC Road at Kurla, providing connectivity to the Bandra Kurla Complex, and onward to Bandra.

-It also offers connectivity to the Harbour Suburbs when it intersects the Ghatkopar-Mankhurd Link Road (GMLR).
+The upcoming Goregaon-Mulund link road (GMLR) will intersect LBS marg in Mulund.
+The intersection will feature a 1.89-km cable-stayed flyover and a roundabout junction.

 LBS Marg is connected to Kalina from Kurla via a 6m bridge over the Mithi River.

 The Mumbai Metro Line 4, which will pass through LBS, is under construction.

 Planning

 The Brihanmumbai Municipal Corporation (BMC) has had plans to widen LBS Marg since 1970.
 The BMC decided to revitalize and finance the project in 2012.
-The work will require the demolition of 2000 buildings, 80 per cent of which are commercial properties.
-BMC estimates the cost of acquiring properties for demolition to be ₹300 crore.
-The plan was to widen LBS Marg to 6 lanes (a width of 120 feet) from 4 lanes (60–80 feet width).
-However, with metro construction work going on from the stretch from Thane to Ghatkopar, the width of the road has actually reduced in places to just 12 feet on either side.
+The work would require the demolition of 2,000 buildings, 80 per cent of which were commercial properties.
+The BMC estimated the cost of acquiring properties for demolition to be ₹300 crore.
+The plan was to widen LBS Marg to 6 lanes (a width of 120 feet) from 4 lanes (60–80 feet in width).

+In November 2025, the BMC announced plans for a flyover linking Kurla and Ghatkopar along the road.
+The 4240 metre long flyover will comprise four lanes, with a total width of 16.5 metres.
+The project is estimated to be completed in nearly four years at a cost of Rs 1,635 crore.
+It will begin from Kalpana Talkies in Kurla, run along the LBS Marg and land near the Pankhe Shah Dargah in Ghatkopar.
+The flyover will have three additional upward and downward access ramps.